Matthew Ichihashi Potts

 Matthew Potts joined the faculty of Harvard Divinity School in 2013.
 He studies the thought and practice of contemporary Christian communities through attention to diverse literary, theological, and liturgical texts.

 In particular, he seeks to analyze and interpret Christian ethical and sacramental practices while employing the resources of literature, literary theory, and Christian theology.
-His first book, Cormac McCarthy and the Signs of Sacrament: Literature, Theology, and the Moral of Stories (Bloomsbury Academic, 2015) uncovers in contemporary fiction a moral framework that is deeply indebted to traditions of Christian sacramental theology.
+His first book, Cormac McCarthy and the Signs of Sacrament: Literature, Theology, and the Moral of Stories (Bloomsbury Academic, 2015), uncovers in contemporary fiction a moral framework that is deeply indebted to traditions of Christian sacramental theology.
 His second book, Forgiveness: On Accountability and Atonement (forthcoming from Yale University Press), examines the problems and possibilities of forgiveness through diverse and interdisciplinary readings of theory, theology, and literature.
-Other interests include theories of narrative, contemporary Anglican theology, postcolonial Christianity (especially in Japan), homiletics, and sacramental and liturgical theology.
+Other interests include theories of narrative and writing, contemporary Anglican theology, constructive theology from Asian and Asian-American sources, homiletics, and sacramental theology.

 Professor Potts served as an officer in the United States Navy and as a college administrator before being ordained a priest in the Episcopal Church.
 He has served several parishes in Massachusetts and now serves as the Pusey Minister in Harvard’s Memorial Church.